 Any student who submits the FAFSA will be considered for financial aid.
-Also, you are eligible for loans even if you chose not to take them during the previous year.
+Also, you are eligible for the Federal Direct Student loans even if you chose not to take them during the previous year.

 Since I have yet to file my federal income taxes, should I still complete the FAFSA?

 Good News!
 The FAFSA now operates on a prior prior year analysis, this means you should have already filed your taxes and the FAFSA deadline is approaching, you need to submit your best estimates and complete the FAFSA.
 Failing to meet the deadline could disqualify you from consideration for grant aid.
 We do not require tax forms from everyone.
 After we receive your FAFSA, we may request additional information including a tax transcript.
 We will send this request to you via email.
 Please remember to put your student Id# (starts with 931) on everything that you send to us.
 Please do NOT send anything unless we request it.
 We will only request a tax transcript if we deem it necessary to verify your submitted tax information.

 I applied by the deadline.
 Why haven't I received an award notification?

 This could have happened for different reasons:

 - If you did not list WM (code 003705) as a recipient of the FAFSA information, it would not have been sent to us.
 You can check on this by going to the FAFSA website at fafsa.ed.gov, or calling 1-800-4-FEDAID.

 - If we requested more information after your FAFSA was received, you need to provide us the documentation as soon as possible.